-E-1.
-Inmates may shower anytime during out-of-cell time, except during meals or head counts.
+- E-1.
+Inmates may shower anytime during out of cell time, except during meals or head count.
 Inmates in cells may wash their bodies at any time using the cell sink.
-Inmates must shower or wash their bodies at least twice a week.
+Inmates must shower or wash their bodies at least twice a week. - E-2.
+Inmates in segregation are permitted to shower daily during their out of cell time.
+Inmates whose movement would result in risk to members or others will have to use the cell sink and water

-- E-2.
-Inmates in segregation are permitted to shower daily during their out-of-cell time.
-Inmates whose movement would result in risk to staff or others will have to use the cell sink and water supply to take "sponge" baths.
+- supply to take "sponge" baths.
 Deputies must make sure the inmate takes at least two sponge baths a week.
-The shift supervisor will make the final determination.
-If shaving privileges are restricted, reasons for the restriction will be documented in the inmate's JMS booking record. - E-3.
-Inmates housed in 100 or 300 will be offered showers daily when offered dayroom access.
-Floor deputies will assist with the inmate movement in and out of the secured shower in these units.
+The shift supervisor will make the final determination. - E-3.
+Inmates housed in 100 or 300 have shower access daily during their out of cell time.
 Exceptions may be made to the showering schedule for segregated inmates depending on the inmate's custody management plan as determined by a shift supervisor and the inmate's behavior.
 Inmates with specific custody management plans will shower, or wash their bodies, twice a week.